Last Updated on October 16, 2022 by Paul Guzman

 Watering your plants during drought season.
 Around the Southwest, the drought season is every year starting in late spring and lasting until mid-fall.
 The lakes are low and water rights are always going through legal maneuvering.
 A few clouds around the horizon but they rarely amount to anything.

-It is tuff to conserve water when you want a nice, colorful garden or landscape.
+It is tough to conserve water when you want a nice, colorful garden or landscape.
 Newly planted trees need extra watering and trying to grow your own herbs and vegetables also requires plentiful water.
 Most lawns also require plentiful watering especially cooler season grasses like Kentucky bluegrass and tall fescue.

 There are plenty of low-water trees and plants that can provide you with color, shade, and plentiful herbs and vegetables to grow.